-Chapter Seven EXHAUSTION
+EXHAUSTION

-To work or not to work; that is the question.
+To work or not to work, that is the question.
 The answer to that question in most men's minds is exhaustion.

-One begins to feel after he has been long on a job and has been considerably abused on that job that to work any more would be quite beyond his endurance.
+One begins to feel, after he has been long on a job and has been considerably abused on that job, that to work any more would be quite beyond his endurance.

 He is tired.
 The thought of doing certain things makes him tired.
-He thinks of raising his energy or of being able to force his way along just a little bit further and if he does so he is thinking in the wrong channels since the answer to exhaustion has little if anything to do with energy.
+He thinks of raising his energy or of being able to force his way along a little bit further, and if he does so he is thinking in the wrong channels since the answer to exhaustion has little if anything to do with energy.

-Exhaustion is a very important subject, not only to an individual involved in earning his own living but to the State as well.
+Exhaustion is a very important subject, not only to an individual involved in earning his own living but to the state as well.

 Scientology has rather completely established the fact that the downfall of the individual begins when he is no longer able to work.
 All it is necessary to do to degrade or upset an individual is to prevent him from working.
-Even the police have now come to recognize the basic Scientology principle that the primary thing wrong with a criminal is that he cannot work and police have begun to look for this factor in an individual in establishing his criminality.
+Even the police have now come to recognize the basic Scientology principle that the primary thing wrong with a criminal is that he cannot work, and police have begun to look for this factor in an individual in establishing his criminality.

-The basic difficulty with all juvenile delinquency is the onetime apparently humane program of forbidding children to labor in any way.
-Doubtless it was once a fact that child labor was abused, that children were worked too hard, that their growths were stunted and that they were in general, used.
+The basic difficulty with all juvenile delinquency is the one-time apparently humane program of forbidding children to labor in any way.
+Doubtless it was once a fact that child labor was abused, that children were worked too hard, that their growths were stunted and that they were, in general, used.
 It is highly doubtful if the infamous Mr. Marx ever saw in America young boys being pulled off machines dead from work and thrown onto dump heaps.
-Where there was an abuse of this matter, there was a public cry against it and legislation was enacted to prevent children from working.
-This legislation with all good intention of the world is however directly responsible for juvenile delinquency.
-Forbidding children to work and particularly forbidding teenagers to make their own way in the world and earn their own money, creates a family difficulty so that it becomes almost impossible to raise a family and creates as well, and particularly, a state of mind in the teenager that the world does not want him and he has already lost his game before he has begun it.
-Then with something like universal military training staring him in the face so that he dare not start a career, he is of course thrust into a deep sub-apathy on the subject of work and when he at length is faced with the necessity of making his own way in the world, he rises into an apathy and does nothing about it at all.
+Where there was an abuse of this matter, there was a public outcry against it, and legislation was enacted to prevent children from working.
+This legislation with all the good intention of the world is, however, directly responsible for juvenile delinquency.

+Forbidding children to work, and particularly forbidding teenagers to make their own way in the world and earn their own money, creates a family difficulty, so that it becomes almost impossible to raise a family, and creates as well, and particularly, a state of mind in the teenager that the world does not want him and he has already lost his game before he has begun it.
+Then with something like universal military training staring him in the face so that he dare not start a career, he is of course thrust into a deep sub-apathy on the subject of work, and, when he at length is faced with the necessity of making his own way in the world, he rises into an apathy and does nothing about it at all.
 It is highly supportive of this fact that our greatest citizens worked, usually when they were quite young.
-In the Anglo-American civilization the highest level of endeavor was achieved by boys who, from the age of 12, on farms had their own duties and had a definite place in the world.